cabal-club/cable/readme.md

 ## Client
 An running instance of an implementation of cable.

+## `limit`
+If a request has a `limit` field specifying an upper bound on how many hashes it expects to get in response, and also sets a `ttl > 0`, a peer handling this request should try to ensure that that `limit` is honoured.
+This can be done by counting how many hashes a client sends back to the requestor, **including** hashes received through other peers that the client has forwarded the request to.

+For example, assume `A` sends a request to `B` with `limit=50` and `ttl=1`, and `B` forwards the request to `C` and `D`. `B` may send back 15 hashes to `A` at first, which means there are now a maximum of `50-15=35` hashes left for `C` and `D` combined for `B` to potentially send back. `B` can choose to track hashes and perform deduplication, so that if `C` and `D` were to both send back a hash `f88954b3e6adc067af61cca2aea7e3baecfea4238cb1594e705ecd3c92a67cb1`, `B` could ensure it was only passed back to `A` one time, thus reducing the remaining `limit` by 1 instead of 2.

 ## Message
 A "message" is a specific binary payload describing the bytes that can be sent and received from other cable peers.
 These are used to request data from